AriFordsham/GHCWiki/commentary/source-tree.md

 The `libraries/` directory contains all the packages that GHC needs to build.
 It has one sub-directory for each package repository (e.g. `base`, `haskell98`, `random`).
 Usually each such repository builds just one package, but there is more than one in `dph`.

+GHC's libraries are described in more detail on the [libraries page](commentary/libraries).

 ## `compiler/`, `docs/`, `ghc/`